zaphosting/docs/docs/vserver-windows-userdp.md

 ### Mobile Device Apps

 In modern times, Microsoft provides an official Remote Desktop (RDP) app for both major mobile operating systems.
+We recommend using these on mobile as they have alot of useful features.

-These can be found here for: [Android](https://play.google.com/store/apps/details?id=com.microsoft.rdc.androidx&hl=en) and [iOS](https://apps.apple.com/us/app/remote-desktop-mobile/id714464092)
+The app can be found here respectively to the platform: [Android](https://play.google.com/store/apps/details?id=com.microsoft.rdc.androidx&hl=en) and [iOS](https://apps.apple.com/us/app/remote-desktop-mobile/id714464092)